All About Erectile Dysfunction (ED)

-ED is a very common type of sexual dysfunction that affects hundreds of millions of men of all ages.
-In fact, statistics from the Massachusetts Male Aging Study show that about 52% of men experience erectile dysfunction at some point in life.
+ED affects hundreds of millions of men.
+Statistics from the Massachusetts Male Aging Study show that about 52% of men experience erectile dysfunction at some point in life.

-As a man, it’s normal to occasionally have trouble getting or keeping an erection.
+As a man, it’s normal to have trouble getting or keeping an erection occasionally.
 However, if you frequently have difficulty getting an erection or maintaining a firm erection during sex, you might have ED.

 Erectile dysfunction can occur for a variety of reasons.
 Sometimes, a psychological issue or nervousness can trigger ED.
 In other cases, ED can be a sign that you might also have an underlying health problem.